Devaluing Online Identity.

 Please bear in mind whilst reading this that it is purely an idea.
 I feel it is important to realise that the interactions of our students with the online world differ from our own.
-Indeed their very definition, and identification of what parts of life to share online and offline is very different to our own.
+Indeed their very definition and identification of what parts of life to share online and offline are very different from our own.

-It is clear that many of us have embraced the digital realm.
+It is clear that many of us as teachers and parents have embraced the digital realm.
 We have created identities and an image online.
-However I think its fair to say that we had already created these identities in our jobs, education or general life before creating an online presence.
+However, I think it’s fair to say that we had already created these identities in our jobs, education or general life before creating an online presence.
 Our growing up was done in a different time.
 J17 magazine, FHM, Loaded.
 Edd the Duck.
 Titanic and Schindler’s list, Blur vs Oasis.
 The Beatles.
 These were our (well anyone in their 30s) cultural references.

 We became who we are today, and made our mistakes generally out of the public eye.
 Only our close acquaintances would be aware of what we had achieved or what our interests were.

-This is of particular importance for our students with special educational needs, anxiety disorders, ASD.
+This is of particular importance for our students with special educational needs, anxiety disorders, Autism.
 They may have found a community they feel comfortable interacting with.
-The bonds and relationships with people online may well be as meaningful as those we have with our colleagues and friends.
+The bonds and relationships with people online may well be as meaningful as those wth colleagues and friends.